Joan de Geneville, 2nd Baroness Geneville: Countess of March

 Following her husband's execution, Joan – as the wife of a traitor – was imprisoned again, this time in Hampshire where years before she had been placed under house arrest; her children were also taken into custody.
 In 1331, she was given an allowance for household expenses; however, her lands were only restored to her in 1336 after King Edward III granted her a full pardon for her late husband's crimes.
 In 1347 she received back the Liberty of Trim.
+The majority of the remaining family lands and honours were restored to her grandson Roger Mortimer, 2nd Earl of March.

 Death

 Joan de Geneville, Baroness Geneville, the widowed Countess of March, died on 19 October 1356 at the age of seventy.
 She was buried in Wigmore Abbey beside her husband, whose body had been returned to her by Edward III as she had requested.
 Her tomb no longer exists as the abbey was destroyed during the Dissolution of the Monasteries and only the ruins remain to this day.

-Lady Geneville's numerous direct descendants include the current British Royal Family, Sir Winston Churchill, and the 1st American President George Washington.
+Lady Geneville's numerous direct descendants include the current British royal family, Sir Winston Churchill, and American Presidents George Washington, Thomas Jefferson, William Howard Taft, Calvin Coolidge and Franklin D. Roosevelt.

 Ancestry

 In fiction

 Joan is a supporting character in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
 She was portrayed by Valérie Lang in the 2005 French miniseries adaptation of the series.

-Joan is portrayed as the main protagonist in (Joan: forgotten Women of history book one") by Anne R. Bailey.
+Joan is portrayed as the main protagonist in Joan: forgotten Women of history book one by Anne R. Bailey.

+Joan is the main protagonist in A Court of Betrayal (2024) by Anne O'Brian.